cormachogan/govmomi-snippets/README.md

 # govmomi-snippets #

-A few example govmomi scripts, mostly involving how to connect to vSphere and retrieve some infrastructure information.
-I've tried to add as many comment to the code as possible as there is not a lot of documentation on how to code govmomi.
-There are [some other examples here](https://pkg.go.dev/github.com/vmware/govmomi/view#pkg-examples).
+This repository container a number of sample govmomi scripts, mostly involving how to connect to vSphere and retrieve some infrastructure information.
+I've tried to add as many comment to the code as possible as there is not a lot of *documentation* on how to code using the vSphere GO API, govmomi.
+For those interested in learning more, there are [some other examples here](https://pkg.go.dev/github.com/vmware/govmomi/view#pkg-examples).

 ## Getting started ##